kdedeckerIDT/SF-Quantum-Demo/Renderer/ResourcePackages/IDT/assets/README.md

 Styles and Scripts for the IDT Website
 =======
-This directory contains both the sources and the compiled version of the site's global styles and scripts.
+This directory contains both the sources and the compiled versions of the site's global styles and scripts.

 # Installation/set-up
 1. Ensure you have [Node JS and npm](https://nodejs.org/en/download/) installed on the machine